 Got requirements from PM.
 Led design.
 Collaborated with Eng.

-The product manager knew he needed a way to provide this type of functionality but was concerned that the interface would need to be very complicated.
+Users wanted to look at data from multiple tables in a single report.
+This required joining the data in the tables.
+The PM knew his users needed this functionality but was concerned that the interface would need to be very complicated.

 As I started to organize the various things a user could do, I came up with a logic that could infer the configuration of the join without any additional input from the user than which columns and rows they wanted.
-I mocked up a design that included minimal changes to the ui but allowed the user to create the joins they needed.
+I mocked up a design that included minimal changes to the UI but allowed the user to create the joins they needed.

 After checking with the PM that this met the need and checking with Engineering that this was feasible, I began testing the interface with users.
 It performed well—the additional functionality was seamless and the outcomes matched users' expectations.